moulos-lab/better4u/03_prs_derivation/distribute.md

 Upload the file `SITE.tar.gz` [here](https://drive.google.com/drive/folders/1q3Vl0mfvJt4TXKCJUo4KU7vGiaFo0iCj?usp=drive_link)

-Thank you!
+In addition, we would like you to upload the following information regarding the matched individuals alsi with genetic data used in GWAS and this analysis in a separate text file called `SITE_meta.txt`:

+- Number of males and females
+- Mean and median BMI for all individuals as well as males and females separately
+- Standard deviation and Interquartile Range (IQR) of BMI  for all individuals as well as males and females separately
+- Mean and median Age for all individuals as well as males and females separately
+- Standard deviation and Interquartile Range (IQR) of Age for all individuals as well as males and females separately

+**Thank you in advance**

+### Important note

-**Important note**: There are tiny differences (range -10e-6, 10e-6 for HUA) between the two approaches (single file vs chromosome-wise files) when calculating PRS with PLINK.
+There are tiny differences (range -10e-6, 10e-6 for HUA) between the two approaches (single file vs chromosome-wise files) when calculating PRS with PLINK.
 These differences are attributed to floating point rounds and the order of calculations in PLINK.
 In any case, these differences should not have any significant impact in actual PRS calculations or genetic risk.